-Most diluted solutions come in a spray bottle that makes it easy to use.
-You just spray on the surface, give it a few minutes and you wipe off.
+Most diluted solutions come in a spray bottle which makes them easy to use.
+You just spray on the surface, give it a few minutes and wipe it off.
 If the stains don’t come off immediately you can use a cloth or sponge to scrub.

 For gels, the application tends to be a little challenging but you can use a pad to spread out the gel across the surface.
 Depending on the instructions given you may need to leave it on for some minutes, hours, or even a day to dissolve or lift up the dirt.
 Thereafter, rinse thoroughly to ensure there are no residues or dirt left behind.

 It’s pretty easy to use a fiberglass cleaner, read and understand the instructions and you are good to go.
 You can also check out videos on YouTube or seller websites.
 The cleaning process shouldn’t intimidate you at all.

 Factors to Consider When Buying the Best Fiberglass Shower Cleaner

 To cut back on the time spent hopping from one product to the other trying to find what will work for your fiberglass shower, consider these factors: